SolarArbiter/SolarArbiter.github.io/data_model.md

 Each Site will have a number of required parameters that identify the Site.
 They are:

--   Name: name for the Site, e.g. Desert Rock
+-   *Name* - name for the Site, e.g. Desert Rock
--   Latitude: latitude of the Site in decimal degrees north of the equator, e.g. 36.62373
+-   *Latitude* - latitude of the Site in decimal degrees north of the equator, e.g. 36.62373
--   Longitude: longitude of the Site in decimal degrees east of the prime meridian, e.g. -116.01947
+-   *Longitude* - longitude of the Site in decimal degrees east of the prime meridian, e.g. -116.01947
--   Elevation: Elevation of the Site in meters above sea level, e.g.
+-   *Elevation* - Elevation of the Site in meters above sea level, e.g.
     1007
--   Timezone: IANA timezone of the Site, e.g.
+-   *Timezone* - IANA timezone of the Site, e.g.
     Etc/GMT+8

 Additional parameters will be optional when creating a site:

--   Network: measurement network name, e.g. SURFRAD
+-   *Network* - measurement network name, e.g. SURFRAD
--   Well-Known Text: describes a geometric area for a Site which may be physically extended, e.g. a polygon over a city for a Site that describes many distributed generation PV systems.
+-   *Well-Known Text* - describes a geometric area for a Site which may be physically extended, e.g. a polygon over a city for a Site that describes many distributed generation PV systems.